 If you want to avoid a sore back or legs then you need to invest in a chair that is ergonomically designed to give your back and lumbar region all the support they require during long hours of activity.

-With proper posture and correct spine alignment, you can work for as long as you desire without putting your health at risk to find out how much support the chair is designed to provide.
+With proper posture and correct spine alignment, you can work for as long as you desire without putting your health at risk to find out how much support the sewing chairs with back support are designed to provide.

 4. Sturdy Base